matsarou/movierama/README.md

 ### FEW DETAILS ###
 I chose the Spring web MVC framework as architecture stack.

-The the **interface MovieService.java** includes the two methods of my Rest API.
+The the **interface MovieService.java** includes the two methods of my API.

 1. http://localhost:8080/movierama/movies/now_playing
 Load the now playing movies from the two external APIs